-Texas' stay at-home order to expire Thursday, businesses to reopen in phases Friday
+Texas' stay-at-home order to expire Thursday, businesses to reopen in phases starting Friday

 Texas Gov. Greg Abbott detailed plans on Monday to reopen the state for business amid the coronavirus pandemic – allowing places like retail stores, restaurants and movie theaters to open up to customers at a limited capacity by Friday May 1.

+Lt.
+Gov. Dan Patrick said wearing masks will be encouraged, but will not be required.

-The move by Abbot puts Texas – the country’s second largest economy behind California – at the forefront of the movement to reopen state economies that have been basically brought to a standstill as the U.S. grapples with the outbreak of COVID-19.
+The move by Abbot puts Texas – the country’s second-largest economy behind California – at the forefront of the movement to reopen state economies that have been basically brought to a standstill as the U.S. grapples with the outbreak of COVID-19.

 “We’re not just going to pen up and hope for the best,” Abbott said during a news conference on Monday in Austin.
 “We’re going to open in way that will also contain the virus and keep us safe.”